demisto/content/Packs/FeedDHS/Integrations/DHSFeedV2/README.md

 The Cybersecurity and Infrastructure Security Agency’s (CISA’s) free Automated Indicator Sharing (AIS) capability enables the exchange of cyber threat indicators, at machine speed, to the Federal Government community.
+Use this version if your certificate supports TAXII 2 protocol.

 Some changes have been made that might affect your existing content.
 If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes).